adolgert/test-scientific-code/docs/outline.md

   b.
 You have equations, though, and you can use what you do know.

   c.
 Metamorphic testing can catch a lot.
+     * p goes to 1-p.
+     * reverse of elements
+     * linear in input is linear in output

   d.
 Knowing symmetries will also help optimization.

+6. Random changes to the code.
+   * Tests unit tests.

 7. Outside the code